ephraimrv/paracasei-SCA72564/README.md

 >antiSMASH version 8.0.4\
 >gutSMASH version 2.0.1\
 >
-files from Trimmomatic  will **NOT** be uploaded as it is too large, compressed or otherwise
+files from Trimmomatic  will **NOT** be uploaded as it is too large, nor will I bother cloning this repository just for the sake of uploading it.\
+You may replicate the Trimmomatic results by accessing the raw reads with accession number SRR35991900.